EvCC's Transitional Studies division offers classes for students to prepare for the GED®. Online classes are also available!

 If you have additional questions about GED® classes see the frequently asked questions (FAQs).

 All students must attend an orientation before registering for classes.
-Click here for more information and to sign up.
+Find out more information and sign up here.

 Scam warning: do not pay for an online GED